 How to Make German Quark

-We love making cultured dairy and quark is one of them.
+We absolutely love making cultured dairy products, and quark is one of our favorites.

 This post contains affiliate links, which means I make a small commission at no extra cost to youYou can read my full disclosure.